mamup11/Java-Microservice-Prod-Example/README.md

 - Store - Web app with React - under `companion.com`
 - Company Portal - Web app with React - under `portal.companion.com`
 - Companion App - Native app with Flutter - Available in `iOS` and `android`
-- Backend Services - With Java
+- Backend Services - With Java - under `api.companion.com`

 Note: This is an oversimplified example that aims to show a good microservice structure, apart from the Backend Services the 3 projects previously mentioned does not exist and are described only to give context to this example,